Probabilistic Deep Learning for Real-Time Large Deformation Simulations: Introduction

-We can distinguish yet another family of FEM-based approaches, in which the expected speedups and approximation capabilities originate from underlying Deep Neural Networks (DNNs) with Deep Learning (DL) techniques used to train these networks.
-Generally, DL approaches make an important part of machine learning techniques, and have allowed to solving highly complex problems that had eluded scientists for decades.
-In particular, DL-based methods have also been developed to efficiently solving problems in engineering~\citep{DeepBook}.
-One of popular approaches utilises the idea of the so-called Physic Informed Neural Networks (PINNs), in which both the data (either synthetic or experimental) and the assumed governing Partial Differenntial Equations (PDEs) are incorporated in the training phase; for early traces of these see, e.g., ~\citep{earlyPINN2}, \citep{PINN3}, \citep{earlyPINN}, and for a recent study see, e.g., \citep{PINN}.
-One of benefits of this approach is that possibly much less data is needed for training, which can be an important factor for many data-driven applications.
-Note however, that even if the physics is not explicitly enforced in the training phase (non-PINN case), it can still be recovered in the trained model by implicitly following large amount of training data.
-In the case when all training data are synthetically provided from FEM simulations, see, e.g., \citep{LORENTE2017342}, \citep{cotin}, we will refer to it as the \emph{direct FEM-based approach}.
+Importantly for the present work, we distinguish yet another family of FEM-based approaches, in which the expected speedups and approximation capabilities originate from underlying Deep Neural Networks (DNNs) with Deep Learning (DL) techniques used to train these networks.
+Generally, DL approaches make an important part of machine learning techniques and have allowed to solving highly complex problems that had eluded scientists for decades.
+In particular, DL-based methods have also been developed to efficiently solve problems in engineering~\citep{DeepBook}.
+One of the popular approaches utilises the idea of the so-called Physics Informed Neural Networks (PINNs), in which both the data (either synthetic or experimental) and the assumed governing Partial Differential Equations (PDEs) are incorporated in the training phase; for early traces of these see, e.g., ~\citep{earlyPINN2}, \citep{PINN3}, \citep{earlyPINN}, and for a recent study see, e.g., \citep{PINN},\citep{SAMANIEGO2020112790}.
+One of the benefits of this approach is that possibly much less data is needed for training, which can be an important factor for many data-driven applications.
+Note, however, that even if the physics is not explicitly enforced in the training phase (non-PINN case), it can still be recovered in the trained model by implicitly following a large amount of training data~(synthetic or experimental).
+In the case when all training data are synthetically provided from FEM simulations, see, e.g., \citep{LORENTE2017342}, \citep{cotin}\citep{vasilis}, we will refer to it as the \emph{direct FEM-based approach}.